 Have you ever noticed sparks, overheating, melting, or smoke from an electrical device?

-Flame retardants are one of the key reasons these failures do not escalate into something more serious like a home or office fire.
+Flame retardants are one of the key reasons these failures may not escalate into something more serious like a home or office fire.

 Not all flame retardants are the same.
 Plastics and other materials where flame retardants are used are widely different in their inherent properties and in roles they serve in their products.
 Similarly, flame retardants are a widely diverse set of chemicals that vary by functionality and application.
 They all help to inhibit or suppress fire ignition — no ignition, no fire.
 Specific flame retardants are included in electronics products based on product attributes, properties, use, and potential ignition threats.